MatteoCucc/jupyter_test/nlp/README.md

-requirements for the nlp scripts
+Requirements for the nlp scripts

-(how to update pip:
+(how to update pip: *pip install --upgrade pip*)
-*pip install --upgrade pip*)
+-- pip or pip3 depends from python version --

 #### How to install gensim